Regional Impact

 Strengthening the Regional Innovation Ecosystem

 National laboratories and federal investments play an important role in regional innovation ecosystems by providing foundational research infrastructure, developing new methods and technologies to address complex challenges, and strengthening the regional STEM workforce.
-Support from Washington State has helped to attract federal funding for key initiatives.
+Support from Washington State has helped to attract federal investment for key research initiatives.

 State-of-the-Art Research Facilities